sodadata/docs/soda-sql/getting-started/5_min_tutorial.md

 ## Run a scan

 1. Use the `soda scan` command to run tests against the data in the demodata warehouse.
-As input, the command requires the name of the warehouse to scan, and the path and name of the table in the warehouse. <br />
+As input, the command requires the name of the warehouse to scan, and the filepath and name of the table in the warehouse. <br />
 <br />
 Command:
 ```shell